Search

 Development:

-RMA appreciates that the Community Aggregate Payment Levy Regulation has been extended until the end of 2024.
-While this would prevent the change proposed in the resolution from being formally implemented until the Regulation is next updated, the second request in the resolution, for the Government of Alberta to consider non-compliance with CAPL bylaws when reviewing applications related to Class 1 gravel pits, falls within provincial jurisdiction and action could be taken on this issue immediately.
+RMA appreciated that the Community Aggregate Payment Levy Regulation was extended until the end of 2024.
+While this would have prevented the change proposed in the resolution from being formally implemented until the Regulation is next updated, action on the second request in the resolution, for the Government of Alberta to consider non-compliance with CAPL bylaws when reviewing applications related to Class 1 gravel pits, could have been taken on this issue immediately.

-As a result, RMA assigns this resolution a status of Intent Not Met and will continue to advocate for greater accountability or the gravel industry related to abiding by community aggregate payment levies.
+As a result of the lack of action to this point, RMA assigns this resolution a status of Intent Not Met, but will continue to advocate for greater accountability for the gravel industry related to abiding by community aggregate payment levies and will seek member feedback on their experiences.

 Provincial Ministries: